sagarchaki1/Getting-_Cleaning_Data_Project/README.md

 > 1 WALKING 2 WALKING_UPSTAIRS 3 WALKING_DOWNSTAIRS 4 SITTING5 STANDING6 LAYING

-### Step4 : Appropriately labels the data set with descriptive variable names using gsub , get the final tidy dataset
+### Step4 : Labels the data set with descriptive variable names using gsub , get the final tidy dataset tidy_data
-### tidy_data

 > Create a vector with column names
 > Rename the column names with descriptive understanding using gsub() function , ignoring CASE